airbytehq/terraform-provider-airbyte/docs/resources/source_google_drive.md

 Optional:

-- `skip_unprocessable_file_types` (Boolean) Default: true
+- `processing` (Attributes) Processing configuration (see [below for nested schema](#nestedatt--configuration--streams--format--parquet_format--processing))
-If true, skip files that cannot be parsed because of their file type and log a warning.
+- `skip_unprocessable_files` (Boolean) If true, skip files that cannot be parsed and pass the error message along as the _ab_source_file_parse_error field.
 If false, fail the sync.
-Corrupted files with valid file types will still result in a failed sync.
+Default: true
+- `strategy` (String) The strategy used to parse documents. `fast` extracts text directly from the document which doesn't work for all files. `ocr_only` is more reliable, but slower. `hi_res` is the most reliable, but requires an API key and a hosted instance of unstructured and can't be used with local mode.
+See the unstructured.io documentation for more details: https://unstructured-io.github.io/unstructured/core/partition.html#partition-pdf. must be one of ["auto", "fast", "ocr_only", "hi_res"]; Default: "auto"

+<a id="nestedatt--configuration--streams--format--parquet_format--processing"></a>
+### Nested Schema for `configuration.streams.format.parquet_format.processing`

+Optional:

+- `local` (Attributes) Process files locally, supporting `fast` and `ocr` modes.
+This is the default option. (see [below for nested schema](#nestedatt--configuration--streams--format--parquet_format--processing--local))

+<a id="nestedatt--configuration--streams--format--parquet_format--processing--local"></a>
+### Nested Schema for `configuration.streams.format.parquet_format.processing.local`

 <a id="nestedatt--configuration--streams--format--jsonl_format"></a>